Colorado’s ‘bomb cyclone’ storm barrels toward Midwest

 High winds knocked 25 railroad freight cars off a bridge into a mostly dry riverbed near Logan in northeast New Mexico.
 No one was injured, New Mexico State Police said.

 Moen reported from Cheyenne, Wyoming.
-Also contributing were James Anderson and Thomas Peipert in Denver, Jeff Baenen in Minneapolis, Margery Beck and Josh Funk in Omaha, Nebraska, Seth Borenstein in Washington, Paul Davenport in Phoenix and Matt Volz in Helena, Montana.
+Also contributing were Associated Press reporters Gretchen Ehlke in Milwaukee; James Anderson and Thomas Peipert in Denver; Jeff Baenen in Minneapolis; Margery Beck and Josh Funk in Omaha, Nebraska; Seth Borenstein in Washington; Paul Davenport in Phoenix; and Matt Volz in Helena, Montana.